eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sw-testing-verification-validation.md

++ skill set:
+	- The Flex-Logix Inference Software team is growing.
+We are planning a significant growth in the team across our three sites.
+The Software Development Engineer in Test (SDET) team will grow accordingly.
+The company is seeking SDETS to automate and test our inferencing solution.
+	- This role spans both hardware test automation and simulation/synthesis test automation.
+You will be responsible for automating and testing our AI accelerator.
+You'll be working with multiple software teams, deep learning scientists, and hardware designers:
+		* Develop new automation regression tests as needed
+		* Maintain existing automation test scripts, create new features as required
+		* Develop test model on silicon
+		* Develop analysis, diagnostic and report tools
+		* Create automated tests to detect regression failures, triage and re-run with back-track
+		* Operate tests and collect quality metrics to support release and debugging.
+		* Develop and maintain test automation for inference software products.
+		* implement the features needed to accelerate the next generation of machine learning algorithms
+	- you'll design and develop the appropriate test tools and harnesses to rigorously test and report upon the quality of the InferX application and get it ready for release.
+	- You are the person who has always enjoyed developing tools and scripts to help automate anything which can be automated!
+A smooth-running end to end flow of software tools and executables is what makes your day.
+	- You are passionate about testing and test automation, and willing to go the extra mile to maintain the best quality possible of the end to end product
+	- Rolling up your sleeves and getting involved in the implementation when needed is in your DNA; you lead by example
+	- You are good at breaking-down a large problem into its constituent components; the flow from unit test through to end-to-end system verification is well understood by you
+	- You feel strongly about the term ‘design for testability’ and the use of modern modular SW design techniques
+	- You are experienced in the system verification, from top-level API to Verilog and have always prided yourself on keeping up with the latest trends in system testing and reporting
+	- You have worked as a SW test engineer and been a technical leader in this space for some time and are eager to be part of a challenging opportunity which will allow you to stretch yourself and grow with the company
+	- 10+ years of experience in software/system test and test automation.
+	- Highly proficient in Python, shell scripting, JSON, and Jenkins
+	- Highly skilled at system level debug in LINUX based systems.
+	- Extensive experience in develop automation test system and tools
+	- Experience with Verilog and RTL simulation
+	- Experience in writing C/C++ applications
+	- Working experience in LINUX, Windows environment, Gitlab, Jira, and modern test frameworks
+	- Understand how to build and manage automation frameworks for system testing.
+	- Very experienced in writing test plans, and design test suits for a new product.
+	- BS or higher in computer/software engineering, electrical engineering, or related field
 + 5+ years of experience on Dev/Test tools such as Git, Jenkins, Jira, Robot Framework/pytest,  Zephyr Scale/qTest, Grafana etc.
 + skill set:
 	- Software Engineer in Test